Lab 5: Mutability, Iterators

 Use Ok to test your code:

-Write a function that takes in a list s and a function fn, and returns a dictionary.
+Write a function that takes a list s and a function fn, and returns a dictionary that groups the elements of s based on the result of applying fn.

-For example, if an element e in s results in fn(e), then e should be added to the list corresponding to the key fn(e) in the dictionary.
+In other words, for each element e in s, determine fn(e) and add e to the list corresponding to fn(e) in the dictionary.

 def group_by(s, fn):